 - Block requests by certain IP addresses

-- Serve different content based on referring websites, mainly to prevent hotlinking.
+- Serve different content based on referring websites, mainly to prevent hotlinking

 How Do Web Servers Relate to Web Hosting?

+Web hosting companies store your site’s data on web servers and, as a result, aid in delivering site content to site visitors.
 Hosting services usually consist of all maintenance related to the server itself, including backups, root configurations, disaster recoveries, security, and uptime.

-There are cases, however, depending on the hosting plan you choose, which allow you to have more control over the server storing your website’s files, including all related maintenance issues.
+There are cases, depending on the hosting plan you choose, which allow you to have more control over the server storing your website’s files, including all related maintenance issues.

-Different Types of Hosting
+Different types of hosting

-In the end, no matter which hosting plan you go with, know that your website’s data is being housed on large computers called servers that use specialized, built-in programs to deliver your website’s content to those that request to see it.
+In the end, no matter which hosting plan you go with, your website’s data is being housed on large computers called servers that use specialized, built-in programs to deliver your website’s content to those that request to see it.

-Frequently Asked Questions
+Frequently Asked Questions About Web Servers

 How does a web server compare to a data server?

-Usually, a web server will communicate with a data server to store or retrieve information, rather than allowing the visiting user direct access to the data server.
+Usually, a web server will communicate with a data server to store or retrieve information rather than allowing the visiting user direct access to the data server.

 How does a web server relate to the “cloud?”